Types of Discrimination That Can Lead to a Lawsuit

-It is illegal to discriminate during the application and hiring process.
 Discrimination can happen in several ways including applicant discrimination, background checks, and during the pre-screening and interviewing process.
-Liabilities can be avoided if:
+Liabilities can be avoided by:

-- Employers make job applications available to all regardless of race, gender, or age
+- Making job applications available to all people regardless of race, gender, or age

 - Asking only legal questions during the interviewing process

-- Conducted unbiased background checks and refraining from inquiring into medical history
+- Conducting unbiased background checks and refraining from inquiring about an individual’s medical history

 Most laws are complex so it is best to understand laws at the federal and local level to be sure you are in compliance.
 If there is any concern regarding discrimination on your job site, we highly recommend you contact a Sarasota construction lawyer for legal counsel.